Shiraito Falls (Shizuoka) 白糸の滝

 Buses running between Shin-Fuji Station, Fujinomiya Station, and Fuji Five Lakes stop at Shiraito Falls.
 The walking trail down from the road takes less than five minutes.
 A bus from Shin-Fuji Station takes about an hour, but there are only a few buses per day.

 Fall colors and a noisier sibling

 The fall season is particularly beautiful at Shiraito Falls, adding splashes of red and yellow to the deep green backdrop as the leaves change.
-Nearby to Otodome Falls is a much bolder cascade, dropping 26 meters in roaring fashion.
+Near Shiraito Falls, there is another waterfall (Otodome Falls) with a much bolder cascade, dropping 26 meters in roaring fashion.
 Both falls rank in the top 100 in the country.